oprogramador/plezuro-js-es6/README.md

-compiler from Plezuro to JavaScript implemented in es6
+Compiler from Plezuro to JavaScript implemented in es6.

+This repo has most likely been never finished.